 Kate Rash is a freelance dancer and dance educator in Houston, Texas.
 She graduated with a degree in Dance from the University of Houston in 2015 and has since danced for Open Dance Project, Psophonia Dance Company, and 6 Degrees.
 She is a current Artist in Residence with Dance Source Houston, premiering new work during Barnstorm Dance Festival 2018.
 She also teaches through Young Audiences of Houston as a current Teaching Artist at Harvard Elementary as well as performs with Becky Valls in Company, "Dance of the Insects," an interactive performance that teaches science through dance.

 Tyler Colton Scarberry graduated from the University of Houston in 2015 with a BA in Music and a minor in Dance.
-Tyler is both a dance teacher and color guard director at Summer Creek High School in Humble ISD.
-Tyler began his movement training in high school Color Guard.
-In 2012 & 2013, he was a member of Code Black Independent Winter Guard, who took second place at the Winter Guard International World Championships in 2013.
-Past teaching experiences include color guard at J. Frank Dobie High School & Pasadena High School, as well as summer color guard camps for Marching Auxiliaries in 2013.
-He is looking forward to continuing as both a dance teacher and color guard director, as it allows him to share two of his passions with and provide a safe haven of self-expression for young adults.
+Tyler is in his third year as a dance teacher and the color guard director at Summer Creek High School in Humble ISD.
+Tyler began his artistic path as a musician first, and began falling in love with the movement arts through his experiences in color guard.
+Past teaching experiences include color guard at J. Frank Dobie High School & Pasadena High School.
+He is looking forward to continuing as an educator so that he can share his passion with and provide a safe haven of self-expression for young adults.
 Tyler has been a company member and featured soloist of 6 Degrees since 2015, performing in CRACKED, and excerpts from CRACKED and Never Again at Vault Houston studios and Archway Gallery.

 Davis Stumberg graduated from the University of North Texas with a BA in Dance.
 Aside from his dance background, he was a collegiate cheerleader and has taught gymnastics and cheerleading for many years.
 He is a fitness enthusiast with a love for movement.
 Davis is a current member of Open Dance Proejct under Annie Arnault and teaches aerial fabric at Hunter Dance Center.